 5. Plan to proofread

 During your writing process, budget time afterward for proofreading.
-You might find it easier to first write without focusing on word count and then edit your press release later.
+Consider writing the press release first without focusing on word count and editing it later.
 This will help you cut out fluff, exaggerations, and jargon.
-And thus, by editing, you will arrive at an ideal press release length.
+By editing, you will arrive at an ideal press release length.

 6. Create smooth transitions

-While proofreading, make sure there is a smooth flow of information from one paragraph to the next.
-Aim to have no repetition of information.
+While proofreading, ensure a smooth flow of information from one paragraph to the next.
+Aim to have no repetition in your press release.

 7. Aim for long-term success

 Remember you’re in this for the long haul.
-If you write a great press release but it doesn’t attract much attention, don’t make the next one longer.
+If you write a great press release that doesn’t attract much attention, don’t make the next one longer.
 You can tweak other elements of your press release and improve your writing.

 When it comes to press release length, always keep it short and sweet.
 You will make a good impression on journalists if they can count on you to lead them to the most important information.

 It’s important to build a long-term strategy with your press release.
-You can reach out to a public relations agency like Pressfarm to help you with this.
+A public relations agency like Pressfarm can help you create a long-term PR strategy.

 Now that we have talked about what to keep in mind, let’s talk about press release length.